g002alghisi/WPA3-testing-platform/Wpa_supplicant/README.md

 # Wpa Supplicant Station
-Setup a supplicant Station on Ubuntu.
+Setup a Supplicant Station on Ubuntu by using `wpa_supplicant`.
+In particular, the software is used to test Wi-Fi networks created with `hostapd`.
+For this reason, the organization of configuration files and scripts closely resembles the `Hostapd/` framework.

 ## Basic idea
-The basic idea is to use `wpa_supplicant` to transform the PC into a supplicant Station.
+The basic idea is to use `wpa_supplicant` to transform the PC into a Supplicant Station.
 The PC shall be equipped with a wireless card.

-Similarly to `hostapd`, using `wpa_supplicant` could be not so straight-forward.
-Indeed, to avoid errors and unexpected behaviours it is important to do preliminary checks about the physical wireless interface, stop all the services that can interfere (like `NetworkManager` or other instances of `wpa_supplicant`, often used by the Operating System to join WiFi networks), and at the end restore the initial state of the system.<br>
+Similarly to `hostapd`, using `hostapd` is not straight-forward.
+Indeed, it is important to check the state of the physical interface and to stop all the servicies that can interfere with the process (like `NetworkManager`). moreover, the process needs to be reversed once finished, as to ripristinate the original state of the system.
-To automatically execute all these operations, the `sta.sh` script comes in hand, seamlessly allowing to join wireless networks.
+To carry out all these operations, two bash scripts have been created:
+- `sta.sh` is a wrapper around `wpa_supplicant`, and it is used to create the Supplicant;
+- `sta_ui.sh` acts as a front-end and offers to the user an easier way to setup the STA.

+## Work flow
+In general, STAs created with `wpa_supplicant` can be configured by editing special `.conf` files, for which some example come with the software download.
+Once edited, the user is free to leverage this configuration file by passing it to `sta.sh`, specifying the desired Wi-Fi card to be used.<br>
+However, to efficiently work with different settings and seamlessly switch between them, `sta_ui.sh` comes in hand, allowing to directly select the desired `.conf` file by means of a string parameter.
+Each special string maps (by means of its path) a specific `.conf` file, that should be placed in the `Conf/` directory (or subdirectories).
+The mapping is encoded in a special file called `conf_list.txt` and located inside `Conf/`.<br>
+In addition, it can be annoying to specify at each execution the name of the interfaces.
+For this reason, `sta_ui.sh` internally defines default interfaces to be used.

+In short, this is the work flow to setup the Station:
+1. Prepare the `.conf` setting file and place it in the `Conf/` directory (or subdirectory); some templates and examples are already there.
+2. Edit the `conf_list.txt` file to create a new mapping string that points to your `.conf` file.
+3. Run `sta_ui.sh` by passing it your mapping string (and the name of the interfaces to be used, if different from the ones specified inside the code).

+Supplicant Stations setup with `sta.sh` are mainly used to join wireless networks created with the counterpart `ap.sh`, from the `Hostapd/` folder.
+For these reason, the `.conf` files stored in the `Conf/` folder are themselves the counterparts of the `hostapd` configuration files from the `Hostapd/Conf/` folder.
+However, to achive greater flexibility, `ap_ui.sh` allows to interact with `wpa_supplicant` by means of:
+- `wpa_cli`, a program that comes with the installation of `wpa_supplicant`, which enables control in CLI mode;
+- `wpa_gui`, an additional tool that needs to be manually installed via `apt`, that offers to the user a graphical and intuitive way to interact with `wpa_supplicant` by means of a popup window.

 ## Few words about the Wpa-Supplicant version...
 The specific version of `wpa_supplicant` is the 2.10, and it has been directly built from the source code that can be found on the Ubuntu repository.
 This is required because the same version of the program obtained by doing `sudo apt install wpasupplicant` doesn't properly support WPA3 with SAE-PK (instead, bare WPA3).
 Additional information can be found in the [README](Build/README.md) file in the `Build/` folder.

-## Work flow
-In general, supplicant Stations created with `wpa_supplicant` can be configured by editing special `.conf` files.
-However, to easily work with different settings, `sta.sh` allows to directly select the desired `.conf` file by means of a string parameter.
-Each special string maps (by means of its path) a specific `.conf` file, that should be placed in the `Conf/` directory.<br>
-In short, this is the work flow to setup the supplicant Station:
-1. Prepare the `.conf` setting file and place it in the `Conf/` directory (not mandatory, but recommended).
-2. Edit the `sta.sh` to create a new mapping string that points to your `.conf` file.
-3. Run `sta.sh` by passing it your mapping string.

-The supplicant Station setup with `sta.sh` is mainly used to join wireless networks created with the counterpart `ap.sh`, from the `Hostapd/` folder.
-For these reason, the `.conf` files stored in the `Conf/` folder are themselves the counterparts of the `hostapd` configuration files from the `Hostapd/Conf/` folder.